Trevor Steven: International career

 The next year he played a full part in a robust qualification campaign for the 1988 European Championships.
-By the time the tournament came round in the summer of 1988, Steven had a healthy 22 caps.
+By the time the tournament came around in the summer of 1988, Steven had a healthy 22 caps.
 The competition was a major disappointment, as England succumbed to tiredness to lose all three of their group games.
 Steven missed the opening defeat to the Republic of Ireland, but played in the 3–1 defeat by the Netherlands when Dutch centre forward Marco van Basten scored a memorable hat-trick.
 Steven stayed in the team for the final group game in the 3–1 defeat against USSR, although he was unlucky not to give England the lead when his header hit the underside of the crossbar when the score was still 1–1.

 His form at Rangers persuaded Bobby Robson to retain him in the England squad.
 After playing in the end-of-season Rous Cup against Scotland, which England won, Steven made the final cut of 22 players for the 1990 FIFA World Cup tournament in Italy when Robson announced it, edging out David Rocastle.
-He did not feature in the tournament until the quarter final against Cameroon when he came on as a substitute as England found themselves behind in the second half.
+He did not feature in the tournament until the quarter-final against Cameroon when he came on as a substitute as England found themselves behind in the second half.
 He did the same thing again in the semi-final – again replacing his Rangers teammate Terry Butcher – as England chased the game against West Germany, ultimately forcing a draw and a penalty shootout.
 Steven did not take a penalty and England went out.
 He finally started a game when Robson put him in the team for the showpiece third-place play-off against Italy, which England lost 2–1.

 Robson's successor Graham Taylor selected Steven for a number of friendly internationals but he did not play in any of the qualifying games for the 1992 European Championships.
 England later suffered a major injury crisis prior to the tournament in Sweden and Taylor put Steven in his squad, selecting him on the right flank in an England side which looked unrecognisable from the one which had reached the World Cup semi-final two summers earlier.
 Steven played in the group games against Denmark and France, both of which ended goalless, but was dropped for the final game against the hosts on 14 June 1992, in which England lost 2–1, ensuring their elimination.
 Steven's England career ended there, with 36 caps at senior level and four goals.